metalstormbass/argo-goof/README.md

 # Argo-Goof

-This is a demonstration of integration Snyk with Github Actions and Argo
+This is a demonstration of integration Snyk with Github Actions and ArgoCD